 Artemether for severe malaria

 In this review, researchers from The Cochrane Collaboration examined the effects of treating people that have severe malaria with artemether injected intramuscularly, and compared it to treatment with other antimalarial drugs given intramuscularly or intravenously.
-After searching for relevant trials up to 9 April 2014, we included 18 randomized controlled trials that recruited 2662 adults and children and were conducted mainly in Africa and Asia.
+After searching for relevant trials up to 9 April 2014, they included 18 randomized controlled trials that recruited 2662 adults and children and were conducted mainly in Africa and Asia.

 Severe malaria is caused by infection with the Plasmodium parasite, which is transmitted to people through the bite of an infected female Anopheles mosquito.
 It is a serious medical condition and can cause vomiting, anaemia, convulsions and death.
 People need to be treated as quickly as possible.